ualib/agda-algebras/preface.rst

 Prerequisites
 -------------

 While there are no strict prerequisites, we expect anyone with an interest in this work will have been motivated by prior exposure to universal algebra (as presented in, say, :cite:`Bergman:2012` or :cite:`McKenzie:1987`) and, to a lesser extent, category theory (as presented by `categorytheory.gitlab.io`_ or `Category Theory in Context`_).
-Category theory is not needed until :numref:`Section %s <postmodern-algebra>`.
+Category theory is not needed until :numref:`Chapter %s <postmodern-algebra>`.

-Some prior exposure to :term:`type theory (TT) <TT>` and Lean_ would be helpful, but one could probably get by with what is included in the appendices and the glossary, consulting one or more of the following to fill in gaps as needed:
+Some prior exposure to :term:`type theory (TT) <TT>` and Lean_ would be helpful, but even without this background one might still be able to get something useful out of this by referring to the appendix and glossary, while simultaneously consulting one or more of the following references to fill in gaps as needed:

   + `Lean Tutorial <https://leanprover.github.io/tutorial/>`_
   + `Theorem Proving in Lean <https://leanprover.github.io/theorem_proving_in_lean/>`_